DenchiSoft/VTubeStudio/README.md

 }
 ```

+This triggers a hotkey for the currently loaded VTube Studio model, if you leave `"itemInstanceID"` empty or don't provide it at all.
+If you do provide an ID in that field, it will trigger the hotkey in the given Live2D Item model instead (see below for more info).

 You can trigger hotkeys either by their unique ID or the hotkey name (case-insensitive).
 If multiple hotkeys have the same name, only the first one will be executed (order is the order they show up in the UI).
 Hotkeys with empty name can only be triggered by ID.

 This may return an error if the hotkey ID or name wasn't found or the hotkey couldn't be executed for some reason.
 Reasons include no model being currently loaded or the hotkey cooldown not being over (one specific hotkey can only be triggered once every 5 frames).
 You may send different hotkeys in quick succession, which will result in them getting queued.
 Once every 5 frames, one hotkey is take from the queue and executed.
 The queue holds 32 hotkeys.
 When the queue is full but you try to send in more hotkeys, an error will be returned.

+### Triggering hotkeys in Live2D Items

+You can also use this request to trigger hotkeys in Live2D items.
+See [this page](https://github.com/DenchiSoft/VTubeStudio/wiki/Live2D-Items) for more info on Live2D items in general.

+To do this, just set `"itemInstanceID"` to the instance ID of the Live2D item.
+If no Live2D item with that instance ID is currently loaded, an error is returned.
+To get the instance IDs of all currently loaded items, you can use the `ItemListRequest`.

 ## Requesting current expression state list